Logical Reasoning Test (Random Questions) - Logical Reasoning

 ||||||||||||||

-In each question below is given a statement followed by two courses of action numbered I and II.
-You have to assume everything in the statement to be true and on the basis of the information given in the statement, decide which of the suggested courses of action logically follow(s) for pursuing.
+In each question below is given a statement followed by two conclusions numbered I and II.
+You have to assume everything in the statement to be true, then consider the two conclusions together and decide which of them logically follows beyond a reasonable doubt from the information given in the statement.

 Give answer: